Nidhi3338/TATA--visulization-project/README.md

 ```
 	![alt text](linear.png)
 The ggplot() function creates a new plot object and takes a dataset (mtcars) and aes (aesthetics) as arguments.
+## important note
+1. Avoid using too many colors "rainbow effect".
+Using a single color, or varying shades of the same color, is a much better practice
+2. Label the axes - Labelling the axes gives your viewer context